Distinction between hyper-Kloosterman sums and multiplicative functions: Introduction

-For Problem III, Xi \cite{Xi20} proved the following theorem (a combination of \cite[Theorem~1.1, Theorem~1.2]{Xi20}). \begin{theorem A} For any $\eta\in\mathbb{R}$ and each primitive Hecke-Maass cusp form $F$ of trivial nebentypus, there exist two constants $c=c(F,\eta)$ and $r=r(\eta)<+\infty$, such that
+In order to give a negative answer to Problem III, Xi \cite{Xi20} proved the following theorem (main results of \cite[Theorem~1.1, Theorem~1.2]{Xi20}). \begin{theorem A} For any $0\neq\eta\in\mathbb{R}$ and each primitive Hecke-Maass cusp form $F$ of trivial nebentypus, there exists $r=r(\eta)\geqslant2$ such that